Firefox-1998/UtilityPDF/UtilityPDF/README.md

 	All library dependencies, mentioned above, are MIT LICENSED

-For TESSERACT traineddata (LSTM	only - best) put in tessadata directory trained languages.
+For TESSERACT traineddata (LSTM	only - best) put in tessdata directory trained languages.
 Downolad languages to https://github.com/tesseract-ocr/tessdata_best

 This software is released under the MIT license